-Goal 5: Improve UBIS' academic and institutional assessment processes to support the achievement of its goals, objectives and student learning outcomes.
-This includes increasing fiscal stability.
-Improve the focus on accountability and performance and reporting outcomes process for the efficient and effective management of the University.
-Embed continuous improvement year over year.
+Goal 5: Improve the academic and institutional assessment processes at UBIS to support the achievement of its goals, objectives and student learning outcomes.
+This includes increasing fiscal stability, improving the focus on accountability and performance and reporting outcomes process for the efficient and effective management of the University while embedding continuous improvement year after year.

-Goal 6: Continue to develop university research process: Create a supportive, collaborative culture of research within the University where staff are encouraged to engage in research output and where the University sets clear research goals through its research institute and is supportive of staff's research efforts.
+Goal 6: Continue to develop the University research process to create a supportive, collaborative culture of research within the University where staff are encouraged to engage in research output and where the University sets clear research goals through its research institute and is supportive of staff efforts.